-Wellington Lodge - Richard and Emma McFarlane / Keith and Janet McFarlane, Tailem Bend SA
+Wellington Lodge - Richard and Emma McFarlane, Janet McFarlane, Tailem Bend SA

 RICHARD McFarlane is not letting the grass grow under his feet.